Buffalo Chip Campground: Charity support

 The annual Biker Belles ride features and emphasizes women in motorcycling, though men are included in the ride.
-One hundred percent of riders' contributions are passed to two charities, the Sturgis Motorcycle Museum and Hall of Fame and Helping With Horsepower.
+One hundred percent of riders' contributions are passed to three charities, the Sturgis Motorcycle Museum and Hall of Fame, the Jessi Combs Foundation, and Helping With Horsepower.

 The Rusty Wallace Ride allows attendees to meet and ride alongside NASCAR racers including ride namesake Rusty Wallace.
 Funds raised by the event have benefitted charities including the NASCAR Foundation, All Kids Bike, and Special Olympics South Dakota – Rapid City Flame.

 Attempt at incorporation

-In 2016, the geographic area on which the Buffalo Chip Campground resides attempted to incorporate as the Town of Buffalo Chip.
+In 2015, the geographic area on which the Buffalo Chip Campground resides attempted to incorporate as the Town of Buffalo Chip.
 The legality of the incorporation was challenged in court, an appeal was made to the South Dakota Supreme Court which, on January 25, 2018, ruled that only the state—and not another municipality—can challenge incorporation.
 The State of South Dakota brought that challenge to Meade County Court in summer 2018 and on Nov.
 12, 2020, the South Dakota Supreme Court ruled that Buffalo Chip's incorporation was unlawful and void, because the area does not contain the required 100 legal residents.